dimak01/sharp-bridge/README.md

 ## Acknowledgments

+- [DenchiSoft](https://github.com/DenchiSoft/VTubeStudio) - For providing [an awesome documentation of their API](https://github.com/DenchiSoft/VTubeStudio?tab=readme-ov-file#api-details)!
+You rock!
-- [ovROG/rusty-bridge](https://github.com/ovROG/rusty-bridge) - An alternative lightweight Rust implementation that inspired this project - thanks folks!
+- [ovROG/rusty-bridge](https://github.com/ovROG/rusty-bridge) - An alternative lightweight Rust implementation that inspired this project and helped me figure out some of the initial steps - thanks folks!
 - **VBridger** - Thanks for being a powerhouse while still providing room for niche/alternative solutions like this one to exist!

 ## License